 The collection is broad, current, and popular.
 This collection is not concerned with being completely comprehensive and some subject areas are collected in greater depth than others, as a reflection of current use and demand.
 The WPLC aims for a balance of popular materials and those in line with the institutional goals of public libraries.
 The materials chosen support general interest in a broad range of categories.
 This collection is intended to serve the general patron instead of the researcher.
 Titles selected reflect contemporary significance instead of long-term enduring value.

 A variety of reading and comprehension levels are also represented in the collection, based on community need.
 Materials in languages other than English will be added as determined by community need and title availability.
-The collection also includes materials that are classified as local content either by an author, publisher or subject matter relating to Wisconsin and the Midwest and are locally procured by selectors rather than purchased through a distributor.
+The collection also includes materials that are classified as local content either by an author, publisher or subject matter relating to Wisconsin.

 Currently, the collection is comprised of e-books, digital audio books, and video.
 Materials are selected to support a variety of computer systems and e-reader hardware in multiple prevailing formats in order to serve the differing needs of individual users.
 The WPLC is not actively purchasing new video titles.
 As streaming video evolves and more titles are available for purchase, we will revisit adding titles to the video collection.

-C. Selection Criteria
+B. Selection Criteria

 The following criteria are taken into consideration when selectors are choosing materials.
 An item need not meet all of the criteria to be selected.